 Moss validated the timeline as well.
 “It was something that we just did.
 We didn’t want it to be magnified.
 We didn’t want it to be about us, because we did and went out and played the game of football the way we know how to play.
 He just kind of lost a lot of us, you know.
 He said that and that kind of lost us together” he explained.

-Zorn would go on to have a shaky run as the Redskins coach with only 12 wins in his two year tenure.
+Zorn would go on to have a shaky run as the Washington Football Team coach with only 12 wins in his two year tenure.

 Audio of the Henny talk below.